Jury selection begins in the trial of the man accused of attempting to assassinate Trump in Florida

 FORT PIERCE, Fla.
-(AP) — Jury selection began Monday in the trial of a man charged with trying to assassinate Donald Trump while he played golf last year in South Florida.
+(AP) — A man charged with trying to assassinate Donald Trump while he played golf last year in South Florida wanted to ask potential jurors Monday on the first day of jury selection about their views on the war in Gaza and the talk of the U.S. acquiring Greenland, but a judge said those questions were irrelevant.

+U.S. District Judge Aileen Cannon earlier had signed off on Ryan Routh’s request to represent himself but said court-appointed attorneys needed to remain as standby counsel.
+Routh also wanted to ask jurors what they would do if they were driving and saw a turtle in the road.

+The judge on Monday approved most of the other questions for jurors submitted by prosecutors.

+Routh wore a gray sports coat, red tie with white stripes and khaki slacks, in accordance with Cannon's instructions that he be dressed in professional business attire, and he was partially shackled at the defense table.
+Three batches of 60 jurors arrived at the federal courtroom in Fort Pierce, Florida, on a staggered schedule Monday and spent the morning filling out questionnaires.

-The court has blocked off four weeks for the trial of Ryan Routh, but attorneys are expecting they’ll need less time.
+The court has blocked off four weeks for Routh's trial, but attorneys are expecting they’ll need less time.

-Jury selection is expected to take three days, with attorneys questioning three sets of 60 prospective jurors.
-They’re trying to find 12 jurors and four alternates.
-Opening statements are scheduled to begin Thursday, and prosecutors will begin their case immediately after that.
+Jury selection was expected to take three days in an effort to find 12 jurors and four alternates.
+Opening statements were scheduled to begin Thursday, and prosecutors will begin their case immediately after that.

 Cannon is a Trump-appointed judge who drew scrutiny for her handling of a criminal case accusing Trump of illegally storing classified documents at his Mar-a-Lago estate in Palm Beach.
 The case became mired in delays as motions piled up over months, and was ultimately dismissed by Cannon last year after she concluded that the special counsel tapped by the Justice Department to investigate Trump was illegally appointed.